alexgorcea/alien_invasion/README.md

 - **Library:** Pygame
 - **Languages:** Python
 - **Key Components:**
-  - `alien_invasion.py`: Main game file that runs the game loop.
+  - `alien_invasion.py`: Main game file that runs the game loop
   - `settings.py`: Settings for the game, such as screen size and ship speed.
   - `ship.py`: Ship class managing the player's ship.
   - `aliens.py`: Alien class to create and manage aliens.